 14 – Valentine’s Day

 Love is still in the air, it seems, if previous Valentine’s Day spending would be the key measure.
 For instance, last year, V-day shoppers spent a total of $20.7 billion, which was a 6% increase from the previous year.
 This is an indication that shoppers are spending more than ever.
 In fact, sales would start to pour in ahead of the actual celebration.

 Don’t forget to update your promotional tactics.
 You can start a spellbinding YouTube Valentine’s Day campaign or maximize Pinterest to capture all the lovers at heart.

 17 – Presidents’ Day (US)

 24 – Cash Mob Day (AU)

-Celebrated annually in Australia, Cash Mobs are a community get together where people are encouraged to shop small as a boost to small business owners.
+Celebrated annually in Australia, Cash Mob is a community get-together where people are encouraged to shop small as a boost to small business owners.